 - Showing that special someone you care

-- A good steak or bottle of scotch
+- A good bottle of whiskey

 4) “Wireless” isn’t always a durability feature

-In theory, the ability to ditch the wire—the most delicate and oft-broken part of any headphone anywhere—is a positive for durability.
+In theory, the ability to ditch the wire—the most delicate and oft-broken part of any headphone anywhere—is a positive for durability and safety.
 And Bluetooth headphones seem to be the logical fulfillment of that idea.
 However, this problem can be side-stepped if headphone manufacturers use a removable cable.
 To wit, V-Moda, Sennheiser, Audio-Technica, Beats, Bose… and pretty much all of the major headphone companies use a removable cable on many of their non-Bluetooth headphones.

 But that doesn’t even address the other part of this issue: adding a battery and other sensitive electronics adds another point of failure.
 Ever drop a set of headphones or knock it off a table?
 I sure have.
 Ever stuff them in a bag and subsequently toss the bag onto a hard surface?
 Guilty.
 Banging around your Bluetooth headphones probably won’t kill them, but there’s more to break inside.
 If one of the solder points shatters, if the electronics break, or if—God forbid—the battery pulls a Note 7 on you: your headphones will die.